Skip to main content

 About Daejeon

-In the heart of South Korea, where cutting-edge science parks meet ancient mountain trails, Daejeon pulses with an energy uniquely its own.
-This city of innovation whispers stories of brilliant minds and breakthrough discoveries, while its tree-lined streets echo with the gentle conversations of students and researchers who call it home.
-Here, the sacred peaks of Gyeryongsan National Park cradle a metropolis that dares to dream of tomorrow, yet never forgets its roots in Korean tradition.
-Steam rises from countless jimjilbangs as locals unwind from days spent pushing the boundaries of human knowledge, and the aroma of authentic Korean barbecue mingles with the crisp mountain air.
-Daejeon doesn't shout for attention like Seoul or Busan—instead, it invites you to discover its quiet confidence, its perfect balance of intellectual curiosity and natural beauty, where every sunset over the Yuseong district feels like a promise of discoveries yet to come.
+Central South Korea.
+Modern science parks sit next to ancient mountain trails, and Daejeon runs on its own energy.
+The city tells stories of brilliant minds and breakthrough discoveries through tree-lined streets filled with students and researchers.
+Gyeryongsan National Park's peaks surround a metropolis focused on tomorrow while holding tight to Korean tradition.
+Locals unwind in countless jimjilbangs after pushing the boundaries of human knowledge.
+Korean barbecue mixes with crisp mountain air.
+Daejeon doesn't shout for attention like Seoul or Busan—it invites you to find its quiet confidence instead.
+The city balances intellectual curiosity and natural beauty.
+Every sunset over the Yuseong district hints at discoveries yet to come.

 Travel Tips